CGCooke/CGCooke.github.io/_posts/2020-2-23-An-Adventure-In-Markerless-Camera-Calibration.md

 Thanks to *Nikolay Mayorov* who created the awesome demo of optimization in Scipy that I built upon, please find the original code [here](https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html).

-Multiple View Geometry in Computer Vision is an incredible book, that I learn more from, each time I read it. in particular, for further information see:
+> Tip: Multiple View Geometry in Computer Vision is an incredible book, that I learn more from, each time I read it. in particular, for further information see:
 * Finite cameras.
 Page 153, Multiple View Geometry in Computer Vision (Second edition)
 * Minimizing geometric error.
 Page 176, Multiple View Geometry in Computer Vision (Second edition)